Career paths in the AI era - embrace AI or be replaced by someone who does

 The marketing professionals surviving this transition do two things: they get excellent at prompt engineering and creative direction, and they focus on strategy and brand voice that AI cannot replicate.
 Pure execution roles disappear.
 Strategic creative roles expand.

 Finance and operations: The shift here is from processing to advisory.
 AI automates procure-to-pay, order-to-cash, reconciliation, and fraud detection.
 Finance professionals move from number crunching to business partnering.
+McKinsey found 88% of organizations now deploy AI in at least one function, with finance and analytics leading adoption.

 At Morgan Stanley, financial advisors work with GPT-4-powered copilots trained on proprietary knowledge.
 The tool saves roughly 30% of their time.
 That freed time goes to client relationships and complex advisory work AI cannot handle.